Brotcrunsher/BrotBoxEngine/README.md

 ## FAQ

-### Would you recommend using the Brotbox Engine to create a game right now?
+### Would you recommend using the Brot Box Engine to create a game right now?
-*No.* The Brotbox Engine is still in a very, very early state.
+*No.* The Brot Box Engine is still in a very, very early state.
 The API is changing rapidly, without warning, without changelogs and without backwards compatibility.

-### Can I contribute to the Brotbox Engine?
+### Can I contribute to the Brot Box Engine?
 *Yes.* Feel free to open merge requests!
 They are always welcome, even if you are a beginner.
 In such a case you get information about what can be improved, and you can learn from it.
 Don't be shy, just go for it!

 ### Which compilers are supported?